Denisse-AB/vue-stripe-subscriptions/README.md

 npm install
 npm run dev
 ```
-- Rename example.env to .env and insert your variables.
+- Rename .env.example to .env in both the server and the client, and insert your Stripe keys and variables.

 ## Donation
 If you like this project, and makes your work easier as a developer, buy me a cup of :coffee: :wink: